LucieCastella2/ADA-Data-Story/index.md

 ![eachyears](https://user-images.githubusercontent.com/91272237/146222509-d69f2460-32cd-4b87-b5b2-731be6f35123.png)

 The men speaker proportion from 2015 to 2020 decreased from 87.25% to 83.71%, a 3.54% change.
-Meanwhile, other genders' speaker proportion only increases by 0.003%, meaning that women absorb all the differences observed in the representation of each gender category.
+Meanwhile, other genders' speakers proportion only increases by 0.003%, meaning that women absorb all the differences observed in the representation of each gender category.

 Despite the latter, it is interesting to evaluate if the change observed in women's proportion as a speaker is statistically significant and, hence, real game-changing.
 By comparing the women proportion before 2017 to after 2017, we obtained that the change in women proportion is statistically significant and if we compare only 2017 with 2020.